-We offer both a Puppy Manners & Social Skills class–for puppies between 8 and 16 weeks at the start of class.
-After this class, puppies should go on and attend a follow-up, more structured Adolescent Puppy Obedience class, which is for puppies from roughly 5 to 10 months old.
-So if your puppy is already too old to start with Puppy Manners, you would start him in Puppy Obedience.
+After Puppy Manners & Social Skills class, puppies should go on and attend a follow-up, more structured Puppy Kindergarten class, which is for puppies from roughly 4 to 6 months old.
+So if your puppy is already too old to start with Puppy Manners & Social Skills, he would start with Puppy Kindergarten.

 “We LOVED your class and can’t wait until the next one.
 I’m so glad you were recommended!”–Nellie B.